Thierry-Dumont/Vintage_Computing/README.md

 Both are very easy to install on any Linux machine.

+Some verifications are made using [SageMath](http://www.sagemath.org/), so install it if you want to check correctness of some results.
+This is not mandatory!

 ## Some comments and material will be posted here, soon.